Pregnancy Services With No Insurance: Your Complete Guide

 You may qualify for Emergency Medicaid, which often covers labor and delivery.
 Many nonprofit clinics also provide care regardless of immigration status.

-Do pregnancy clinics provide medical care?
+Do pregnancy clinics provide ongoing pregnancy care?

 Is prenatal care really necessary?